chickenmaru/2022_PersonalProject_Pygame_YummyStrawberry/README.md

 # Video Demo

-# Core Game Mechanics
+# Game Display

+# Overview
 This is a 2D vertical scrolling shooter game developed using Python and Pygame, themed "Strawberries are Delicious."
 Players control a cat (spaceship) moving across the screen, shooting falling strawberries while avoiding collisions to protect their health points.

-# Overview
+# Game Mechanics
 | Feature | Description |
 | :--- | :--- |
 | **Player Controls** | - Use WASD to move the cat<br>- Spacebar to shoot bullets |